 Fourth grade is an exciting, fast-paced year.
-Developmentally, students are becoming more aware of themselves as separate persons, and the of the world around them.
-They are growing as independent thinkers and are curious about the world, and how people choose to live in it.
+Developmentally, students are becoming more aware of themselves and the world around them.
+They are growing as independent thinkers and are curious learners.
 Skills learned in 4th grade are foundational to expanding each student’s view of the world in which he or she lives.
 Learning to live supportively beside one another, and with nature, are key components of the fourth-grade year.
 Learning to appreciate all that God has given us so as to learn and grow to help others in our world, in creative, innovative, and empathetic ways is fundamental to the fourth-grade spiritual curriculum.
 Although each academic subject is taught as a unit unto itself, the concept of spiraling is practiced regularly through interdisciplinary, hands-on projects.
-Student read many books of differing genres, and complete novel packages, are based projects, and oral sharing reports to develop reading, writing, and speaking skills.
+Student read many books of differing genres, and complete novel packages, art based projects, and oral sharing reports to develop reading, writing, and speaking skills.
 Art and writing are integrated into social studies, as well as science and math.
 Finally, students learn to practice Toolbox, a research-based social emotional curriculum.
-Toolbox teaches critical social-emotional competencies necessary for academic and life successes such as: resiliency, self-management, and responsible decision-making skills.
+Toolbox teaches critical social-emotional competencies necessary for academic and life successes such as resiliency, self-management, and responsible decision-making skills.

 In fourth grade, students are becoming more sensitive to the beauty of language.
-Fourth grade is a wonderful time to introduce two students the multitude of tools available to them to enhance and support their writing.
-Students begin the year by practicing their paragraph writing, and end the year being able to compose solidly written give paragraph narrative, informational, and opinion/argumentative essays.
-Students learn the writing process: brainstorming, outlining, drafting, and publication.
-Students learn about the styles of poetry, and poems are written as a class, and individually, to emphasize rhyme, rhythm, and meter.
+Fourth grade is a wonderful time to introduce students to the multitude of tools available to them to enhance and support their writing.
+Students begin the year by practicing their paragraph writing, and end the year composing solidly written five paragraph narratives, informational and opinion/argumentative essays.
+Students learn the writing process including: brainstorming, outlining, drafting, and publication.
+Students learn about poetic forms, with an emphasis on rhyme, rhythm, and meter.
 Note-taking and dictation develop fourth graders’ listening skills, and skills associated with deep focus.
 Students participate in individual and group oral reports and presentations in a variety of curricular areas.
 They continue to work on spelling by understanding phonics, as well as whole language techniques.
-They practice their cursive by writing daily Bible verses, and they practice daily grammar usage through diagramming sentences, studying parts of speech: subject, predicate, object, phrases; verbs: past, present, and future tense.
-They continue to learn and practice strategies to differentiate fact and opinion, understand the author’s viewpoint, make inferences, predict outcomes, and summarizing.
-Students in fourth grade read a minimum of five books, each working to develop and grow their vocabulary, and their understanding of the world around them.
+They practice their cursive by writing daily Bible verses, and they practice daily grammar usage through diagramming sentences and studying the parts of speech.
+They continue to learn and practice strategies to differentiate fact and opinion, understand the author’s viewpoint, make inferences, predict outcomes, and summarize.
+Students in fourth grade read a minimum of five books, each working to develop and grow their vocabulary and their understanding of the world around them.

 “Do humans need plants, or do plants need humans?”
-4th grade science begins the year with this probing question, which eventually evolves into an awakening in the student of an appreciation for the interconnectedness of all living things.
+4th grade science begins the year with this probing question, which eventually evolves into an awakening and appreciation for the interconnectedness of all living things.
 Exploration of interconnectedness involves studying the environment of the Plant and Animal Kingdoms, including adaptations.
-Students also learn about geology, marine biology through the visiting teachers from the Lawrence Hall of Science’s MARE program, atoms and electricity, and bodily systems (the senses, muscles, skeleton, and digestion).
-With this knowledge of the interconnectedness of all living things comes in an awareness of limits.
-Such knowledge is important because humans can change environments.
-To do so without awareness of possible consequences can lead to disasters because all living things depend on the conditions of their environment.
-This awareness leads to the study of our environment, resources, and how best we can preserve our planet for future generations.
+Students also learn about geology and marine biology, atoms and electricity, and bodily systems (the senses, muscles, skeleton, and digestion).
+This awareness leads to the study of our environment, resources, and how we can best preserve our planet for future generations.

 Activities in 4th grade include growing plants and terrariums and learning about the many types of soil in which plants are able to survive, and how they adapt to their environments.
 Students study both plants and animals on various field trips including a trip to the Headlands with the Nature Bridge organization, Ano Nuevo State Park to observe the elephant seal migration, and by studying plants in the Sierras as part of our Gold Rush trip to Columbia, California.
 Students collect, observe, describe, and record properties of minerals by performing several hands-on experiments.
 They learn about sedimentary, metamorphic, and igneous rocks in their study of solid earth, and have fun making edible rocks, and rock candy crystals.
 At Good Shepherd, we recognize the importance of a solid foundation in scientific understanding.
 Through a variety of hands-on projects, experiments (many of them edible!) and art projects, students soon find that the study and exploration of the sciences is their favorite part of the day!